Pros & Cons of Making an IRS Streamlined Procedure Submission

 Unlike traditional OVDP, the submission process for the streamlined offshore procedures is handled in one fell swoop.
 You only have to submit three years of amended returns instead of eight years of amended returns as required by OVDP.
 Moreover, you only have to submit six years of FBARs instead of eight years of FBARs.

 Streamlined has a Reduced Penalty

 The penalty for the streamlined program is much different.
 First, if you qualify as a foreign resident — penalties are waived.
 But, presuming that you do not meet the strict definition of foreign resident for the streamlined program, the penalty is still relatively light in comparison to traditional OVDP.
 The penalty is only 5% of the highest year-end balance for the six-year compliance period (not all six years, just one year).
 Moreover, certain assets that are penalized under traditional OVDP are not penalized under the Streamlined Program.

-The Risk of Audit is Low
+The Risk of Audit is Not Exceedingly High

 While the IRS has the opportunity to still audit you under the streamlined program, the IRS is understaffed and therefore the chances of being audited under the program are not necessarily any higher than they would be for you if your were to be audited outside of the program.
 In other words, by entering the program — you reduce your penalties significantly, without necessarily increasing your chance of audit.